-Prerequisites: GEO 100, KJM 100, TAT 201 or equivalent Type of course: Lectures: 44 hours (11 weeks of 4 hours/week).
+Type of course: Lectures: 44 hours (11 weeks of 4 hours/week).
 Presentation and discussion of excercises: 8 hours.
 One-day excursion.
 Contents: Introduction to natural on-site systems, for treatment of wastewater, stormwater and landfill leachate.
 Purification processes in natural systems including pathogen removal.
 Wastewater treatment by soil infiltration, bio-filters, wetlands, and package treatment plants.
 Source separating systems based on alternative toilet technology (vacuum-, composting and urine diverting) and corresponding treatment (hygienizing) of excreta.
 Agricultural use of organic based fertilizer products.
 Greywater treatment and reuse.
 Introduction to system evaluation and risk assessment.
 Learning outcomes: The students shall have an overview of on-site systems for wastewater treatment and reuse, and have basic knowledge about the design of treatment systems and their impact on health and environment.
-Methods of examination: Final Written exam Grading: A-F Assessment methods: Written exam: 3 hours, counts for 100 % Examination aids: Simple calculator, no other examination aids THT281 Appropriate Sanitation for the Developing World Appropriate Sanitation for the Developing World Credits: 5 Language: English Staff/institute: Petter D. Jenssen/ IPM Teachers: Internationally known experts will contribute to the course.
-Start term: June block Terms: June block The course is offered: Other - The course will not be given in 2012Kurset gis ikke i 2012 Mandatory activities: Lectures, excursions.
+Methods of examination: Continuous assessment.
+The teacher should be able to document how the various course activities are to be assessed, if they need to be passed, and how they are weighted when determining the course's final grade.
+Grading: A-F Assessment methods: Written examination: 3 hours, counts for 3/4.
+Excercises counts for 1/4.
+THT281 Appropriate Sanitation for the Developing World Appropriate Sanitation for the Developing World Credits: 5 Language: English Staff/institute: Petter D. Jenssen/ IPM Teachers: Internationally known experts will contribute to the course.
+Start term: June block Terms: June block Mandatory activities: Lectures, excursions.